-An updated draft of the BORN Privacy and Security Management Plan was e-mailed to all BORN Agents by the Privacy Officer on October 28, 2016.
+The Policy was not updated since the prior review.
+Version 3.0 of the BORN Privacy and Security Management Plan will be e-mailed to all BORN Agents by the Privacy Officer as soon as it has been approved by the Privacy and Security Review Committee.